 Storing Restricted Firearms

-Storing restricted firearms has similar but stricter regulations.
+Storing restricted firearms and transporting them has similar but stricter regulations.
 Restricted firearms require an additional registration certificate and failing to register is a criminal offence.
 These are firearms that have the potential to have greater public risk.

 Where non-restricted firearms include ordinary rifles and shotguns, restricted firearms include: